istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 ### Access the external services

-After updating the `ConfigMap` _istio-sidecar-injector_ and redeploying the _sleep_ application, the Istio sidecar will only intercept and manage internal requests within the cluster.
-Any external request will simply bypass the sidecar and go straight to its intended destination.
+After updating the `ConfigMap` _istio-sidecar-injector_ and redeploying the `sleep` application, the Istio sidecar will only intercept and manage internal requests within the cluster.
+Any external request bypasses the sidecar and goes straight to its intended destination.
+For example:

 {{< text bash >}}
 $ export SOURCE_POD=$(kubectl get pod -l app=sleep -o jsonpath={.items..metadata.name})